Your CLAUDE.md file is the difference between Claude Code being a glorified autocomplete and a senior engineer who truly understands your codebase.

 Mistake 2: Including Everything From /init

 The /init command generates a starter CLAUDE.md by scanning your project.
-Always review and trim it.
+If one already exists, it suggests improvements instead of overwriting.
+Always review and trim the output.
 Auto-generated content often includes:

 - Redundant descriptions